The Five Types of Manufacturing Processes

 Each process is different, and all have their advantages when completing a certain task.
 For example, manufacturing in batches can be done in bulk, in a continuous stream of products, or smaller batches to meet customer demand and minimize waste.

 PRO TIP: Depending on your type of business, one manufacturing process will be best for you.
-We’ve put together an essential guide for small manufacturers and investigated what is manufacturing which will help you decide.
+We’ve put together an essential guide for modern manufacturers and investigated what is manufacturing which will help you decide.

 The Five Manufacturing Processes